adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/sdp.md

 # Software Development Plan

 ## Administrivia

-* Meeting details: By default, every tuesday and thursday after class (12:20pm) we will meet for approximately 30 minutes to 2 hours.
+* Meeting details: We will meet tuesday and thursday after class (12:20pm) as needed.
 Depending on availability these times and dates can be changed.

 ## Development Methodology

 * Agile - We will develop the project through an iterative approach.
 Each iterative cycle will be comprised on collaborative sprints.
 Each sprint will be include these general steps: Planning, design, developing, testing, deploying, and then review.
 We will repeat this process until each implementation for the project has been fully developed and tested.

 ## Roles

 * Definitions:

-    * Project Manager: Everyone occupies this role to some degree and decides what each task they'll work on.
-These decisions will be made on an personal basis (for individual tasks), or a group basis for collaborative tasks (project managers duties overlaps withs functional manager and team leader in our group).
+    * Project Manager (PM): Everyone occupies this role.
+Decides what functions the project will have, sets an MVP and stretch goals.

-    * Documentor:  Is a servant for the team.
-Keeps meeting short and on topic and writes the details of meeting in an entry loacted the `minute-meetings` folder.
+    * Docudementor:  Is a servant for the team.
+Keeps meeting short and on topic and writes the details of meetings in an entry loacted in the `minute-meetings` folder.

-    * Developer: Everyone member of our team will occupy this role.
+    * Developer (Dev): Every member of our team will occupy this role.
 Responsible for building the actual product and meeting deadlines for deliverables.
 Will work on the functionality of the project.

-    * Product Owner: Responsible for defining and prioritizing product backlog and aligning the team to work on the most valuable features.
+    * Product Owner (PO): Responsible for defining and prioritizing product backlog and aligning the team to work on the most valuable features.

-    * Quality Assurance: Converts project requiremenst into tests and assures proper process adherence.
+    * Quality Assurance (QA): Every member of our team will be fulfilling this role.
+Converts project requirements into tests and assures proper process adherence.
 Reviews and approves significant changes to the project.

-## Team Member Roles:
+## Team Member Roles

-**Everyone occupies the developer roles.**
-**These roles are not set in stone and due to the small team size team members might need to occupy other roles**
+*These roles are not set in stone and due to the small team size team members might need to occupy other roles*

-* Adiren Abbey: Product owner
+* Adrien Abbey: PO, PM, Dev, QA
-* Brandon Walker: Project manager
+* Brandon Walker: PM, Dev, QA
-* Muhammed Abushamma: Documentor, quality assurance
+* Muhammed Abushamma: Docudementor, PM, Dev, QA
-* Luke Davidson: Quality Assurance
+* Luke Davidson: PM, Dev, QA

 ## Milestones

 * Minimum Viable Product Implementation:

 * Various stretch goals regarding additional components for the game.

 * Code freeze - End of development - April 5th.